anemu911/hanhbook/_books/2020-09-25-80-20-principle-book-review.md

 ---
-title: 'The 80/20 Principle Book Review'
+title: 'Book Review: The 80/20 Principle'
-subtitle: ''
+subtitle: 'How 80/20 is applied in relationship'
 date: 2017-08-12
-description: ''
+description: 'How 80/20 is applied in relationship'
-featured_image: '/images/books/the-80-20-principle-cover.jpg'
+featured_image: '/images/books/the-80-20-principle-cover.jpeg'
 group: article
 ---
 ### Notes